lupyuen/nuttx-star64/README.md

 #define QEMU_RV_PLIC_BASE    0x0c000000
 ```

-Let's check that the RISC-V Traps are delegated correctly...
+Let's check that the RISC-V Interrupts are delegated correctly...

-# Delegate Machine-Mode Traps to Supervisor-Mode
+# Delegate Machine-Mode Interrupts to Supervisor-Mode

-TODO
+_NuttX runs in RISC-V Supervisor Mode, which can't handle Interrupts directly.
+(Needs Machine Mode) How can we be sure that the RISC-V Interrupts are correctly handled in Supervisor Mode?_

 From [SiFive Interrupt Cookbook](https://sifive.cdn.prismic.io/sifive/0d163928-2128-42be-a75a-464df65e04e0_sifive-interrupt-cookbook.pdf), Page 15: